evenator/CarND-Advanced-Lane-Lines/README.md

 the lane in front of a car from images taken by a forward-facing camera.
 The general process for this project is as follows:

-1. Calibrate the camera using a given set of chessboard images.
+1. Calibrate the camera using a given set of chess board images.
 2. Use the calculated camera calibration to perform distortion correction on the input image.
 3. Use color transformations and gradients to create a thresholded binary